The d-separation criterion in Categorical Probability: Causal models and Markov categories

 \subsection{Categorical \texorpdfstring{$d$}{d}-separation}

 The notion of $d$-separation for DAGs is a criterion relating conditional independence in causal models to the causal compatibility with a DAG.
 In \Cref{ssec:dseparation}, we introduce a categorical notion of $d$-separation from a different perspective.
-Although this notion looks different and much simpler than classical $d$-separation, we prove that it coincides with the classical one when considering causal models on DAGs.
+Although this notion looks different and \emph{conceptually} much simpler than classical $d$-separation, we prove that it coincides with the classical one when considering causal models on DAGs.

-An output wire $Z$ \emph{categorically $d$-separates} the output $X$ from output $Y$ if $X$ and $Y$ become disconnected upon \emph{marginalizing} over all wires that are not involved in the $d$-separation relation and \emph{removing} the wire $Z$.
+An output wire $Z$ \emph{categorically $d$-separates} the output $X$ from output $Y$ if $X$ and $Y$ become disconnected upon \emph{marginalizing} over all wires not in $X,Y$ and $Z$ and then \emph{removing} the wire $Z$.
+We also express this by saying that $X$ is categorically $d$-separated from $Y$ by $Z$.

 Consider, for example, the DAG in Equation \eqref{eq:DAGScenarioDAG}. $Z$ classically $d$-separates $X$ from $Y$, as one can see based on the fact that the only paths between $X$ and $Y$ are the collider $X \rightarrow W \leftarrow Y$ and the fork $X \leftarrow Z \rightarrow Y$.
 In the corresponding string diagram, Equation \eqref{eq:DAGScenario}, we witness categorical $d$-separation by first marginalizing over $W$, then removing the $Z$ wire, and finally observing that $X$ and $Y$ are disconnected, pictorially: